mixmesh/mixmesh/pimesh/README.md

 Example

-- Pin code is needed RED-BLINK, GREEN-OFF
+- Pin code is needed, RED-BLINK, GREEN-OFF
 - Key is pressed FLASH GREEN for each PRESS/RELEASE
 - Pin code is accepted GREEN-ON, RED-OFF, device enabled
+- When device is enabled a sequence of with # and * will disable the device again.
+- If key presses are delayed too long the current code will be cleared and the process restarted (no back-off penalty needed?)

 Pin code could be accepted either when the correct digits have been pressed regardless how many key have been pressed.